Former Poker Pro Launches MintDice: Online Crypto Casino

 Many incumbents naturally may feel threatened by new players on the scene.
 How do you see the real world casino industry reacting to online casinos?

-I think the smart and capable real-world casinos are quickly embracing the technology, seeing it as a highly scalable and inviting industry.
+I think the smart and capable real-world casinos like the DG casino are quickly embracing the technology, seeing it as a highly scalable and inviting industry.
 Not every casino may hold this same ideology or may have the necessary user base to create such high-quality software but nonetheless, you can already see this happening from several major players.

 Many land-based casinos are either developing their own software or are partnering with established online companies or some combination of both.
 While I think the allure of land-based casinos will continue to exist and prosper, the majority of new growth and expansion money will come from online based casinos over the next decade or two.